Chafid/loan-service-engine/README.md

 This is a loan processing backend API developed using Go and Gin.
 It simulates a real-world microfinance workflow, including loan proposal, approval, investment, disbursement, and agreement letter generation.

 ## System Design
-As part of the Amartha interview process, I developed a backend service focused on tracking the full lifecycle of a loan.
+I developed a backend service focused on tracking the full lifecycle of a loan.
 Several key design decisions were made to balance realism, scalability, and development speed:

 ### Framework Choice:
 The Gin web framework was selected for its performance, simplicity, and my familiarity with it, enabling efficient development within a limited timeframe.